soundpress/RulesOfNYC/docs/c47/index.rst

    (2) The number of eligible households that can be approved to participate in the SEPS Program will be limited by the amount of available funding.
 Applications must be submitted on a form and in a format established by HRA.

-   (3) At the time of approval, HRA will calculate the household's monthly program participant contribution and the maximum monthly rent supplement amount pursuant to section 8-13 of this chapter.
-Except as provided in section 8-14 of this chapter, the monthly program participant contribution and monthly rent supplement amount will not change during the first year of the program, regardless of changes in household composition or income.
+   (3) At the time of approval, HRA will calculate the household's monthly program participant contribution and the maximum monthly rent supplement amount pursuant to 68 RCNY § 8-13.
+Except as provided in 68 RCNY § 8-14, the monthly program participant contribution and monthly rent supplement amount will not change during the first year of the program, regardless of changes in household composition or income.

 (b) Renewals after the First Year.